Crumb Top Baking

 Up-close view of sliced plumcots on a dark surface with backlight.

-How do you make dairy-free buttermilk for this plum cake?
+How do you make dairy-free buttermilk?

 The original recipe from Clean Eating magazine called for buttermilk, but since I wanted to make this dessert dairy-free, I opted to make vegan buttermilk by combining almond milk and apple cider vinegar.